Introduction

 Tip: Focus on compound movements (exercises that work multiple muscles at once) as they have the greatest hormonal benefits.

-2. High-Intensity Interval Training (HIIT): Fast Results for Hormone Balance
+2. High-Intensity Interval Training (HIIT)

 HIIT involves short bursts of intense exercise followed by rest periods.
-It’s a popular choice because of its efficiency—it burns fat and boosts cardiovascular health in a short amount of time.
+It’s a popular choice because of its efficiency, it burns fat and boosts cardiovascular health in a short amount of time.
 HIIT can have significant effects on your hormones, especially when it comes to balancing insulin (a hormone related to blood sugar).

 How It Affects Hormones: